Paper with a rough, sized surface used for book and cover stock

 The quality of papers to show reproduced printed images.

 Rainbow Colored Binding Paper

-Available in 70# or80# paper with standard and speciality colors and textures.
+Available in 70# or 80# weight with standard and specialty colors and textures.
 An uncoated strong binding paper, made in the USA.

 Recycled paper uses a certain percentage of paper that has been recycled.